jbenet/ios-ntp/README.md

 iOS is an event driven system with an emphasis on rapid response to gestures at the cost of other activity.
-This encourages the extensive use of design patterns like notification and delegation so, I think, the calculation small time differences in this environments suffers as a result.
+This encourages the extensive use of design patterns like notification and delegation so, I think, the calculation of small time differences in this environment suffers as a result.

-Empirical observations of one time server shows some an occasional time offset that is significantly greater than its usual values; the calculated standard deviations of any one server's offsets is higher than would be expected, and I don't know the cause of this.

 ### License

 The [MIT](http://www.opensource.org/licenses/mit-license.php)
-License Copyright (c) 2010-2018, Ramsay Consulting
+License Copyright (c) 2010-2019, Ramsay Consulting

 ### History